JamFox/quartz.jamfox.dev/content/How to Live.md

 ## Get Things Done

-Figure out a task managment system that works for you.
+Figure out a task management system that works for you.
 David Allen's GTD, Trello or a notebook task system.

 Make sure to make it possible filter tasks by what you can and can't do at a moment: task systems that don't do this filtering create more undue distractions.

-## Carry earplugs or noice cancelling head-/earphones
+## Carry earplugs or noise cancelling head-/earphones

 You only have one set of ears and cybernetics aren't that good or cheap yet.
 Plus it's nice to be able to switch off the world around you.